lotusproxy/lotusboard/README.md

 # What has been modified

+Hysteria
+ - Multiple bugs fixed

+VLESS
+ - Add vless support
+ - Multi GUN mode on grpc
+ - other stuffs that Vmess has

 Vmess

- - TLS fingerprint, randomized by default
+ - TLS fingerprint, firefox by default
  - Websocket ed4096(0rtt enabled for xray)
  - Subscription info was translated into English
- - Auto zero encryption when TLS enabled **This is bascially VLESS**
+ - Auto zero encryption when TLS enabled

 Subscription: